LangStream/documentation/configuration-resources/data-storage/milvus.md

           }
 ```

-As you can see in the "create-statements" you can configure a number of "commands", that translate to Milvus API calls.
+As you can see in the "create-statements" section above, you can configure a number of "commands" that translate to Milvus API calls.
 The available commands are:
 - create-collection: create a collection using the CreateCollection API
-- create-simple-collection: create a collection using the CreateSimpleCollection API, this doesn't need to explicitly specify the field types, create the index on the vector field and load the collection
+- create-simple-collection: create a collection using the CreateSimpleCollection API.
+This doesn't need to explicitly specify the field types, just create the index on the vector field and load the collection
 - load-collection: load the collection in Milvus, to allow searches
 - create-index: create a Vector index, this is required if you are using the "create-collection" command